brendanobra/Ripple/kb/ops/janus.md

 # Janus
 Janus is a managed kubernetes platform.

 # Tools required
-To interactive with Janus (kubernetes), several tools must be installed:
+To interact with Janus (kubernetes), several tools must be installed:
 - [aadawscli](https://github.com/cloud-cre/AWSAzureADCLI) - Tool that exchanges comcast credentials for aws credentials

 - kubectl (see your os install, on mac `brew install kubectl`)